The Flesh of the Orchid (novel): Plot

 The Sullivan brothers find and attack Steve's cabin and kill Roy.
 Steve and Carol escape but Steve gets shot.
 She seeks help, with the Sullivans behind them.
 Both are found by Phil Magrath and given shelter.
 Steve recuperates.
 The Sullivans hunt for him and Carol as they are now witnesses to Roy's murder.
 Eventually they locate them lodged in Phil Magrath's mistress home.
 They attack and kill Steve and break away before the cops arrive, but not before Carol manages to blind Frank Sullivan.

 Carol is now in custody of Phil who looks after her.
 But she is aggrieved over Steve's death, and vows revenge against the Sullivan brothers.

 Months later the Sullivans are in another city.
 Frank Sullivan is blind and having a nervous breakdown, and Max Sullivan is getting tired of him.
 He continues to work, leaving Frank in a house to take care of himself with a maid.
 Frank is one day visited by a lady, who befriends him and convinces him to relieve his maid.
 This lady happens to be Carol Blandish in a new 'Avatar', who has been hunting the Sullivans and has found Frank, who cannot recognise her.
 She pretends to look after him, takes him and drops him midway in the city traffic, getting him killed by speeding vehicles.
 Max learns of Frank's death but is remorseless.
 He eventually learns that Carol Blandish is behind him and Frank for revenge.
+The rest follows Carol's quest for revenge as the predator and Max Sullivan's survival as a prey.